LumitoLuma/JCC/README.md

 # Java Compiler Collection (JCC)

 ### WARNING: JCC IS NO LONGER MAINTAINED.
-SORRY FOR THE INCONVEINENCE.
+SORRY FOR THE INCONVENIENCE.

 Java Compiler Collection is a set of three Java compilers: Maven, Gradle and Ant.
 This tool installs them to `%AppData%\JCC\` and adds its 'Bin' folders to the user PATH variable, so you can use Maven, Gradle and Ant from any place.